BKell-Dog/knowledge/source/content/Math/Calculus/The Taylor Series.md

 $$
 where $a$ represents the centerpoint being considered along the x-axis, and $c_{n}$ is the series of coefficients.

-An astute mathematician will also note that this property of polynomials to approximate a function only holds for those which are continuous.
+An astute mathematician will also note that this property of polynomials to approximate a function only holds if the desired function is continuous.
 A discontinuity can never be bridged by smooth polynomials.
 ## Coefficients
 We have seen why polynomials are suitable as "building blocks" for the Taylor Series, and that they only qualify if each term is modified by a coefficient that is finely tuned to the specific function we want to approximate.
 Therefore out next challenge is discovering how to acquire the right series of coefficients.